 Becoming a Volunteer

 Our Museum has been developed and is operated entirely through the effort of volunteers.
-We have come a long way since 1969 when the Museum was founded to being an Accredited Museum under the scheme operated by Arts Council England and having the largest collection of historic trolleybuses in the world - many of which can operate.
+We have come a long way since 1969 when the Museum was founded, to being an Accredited Museum under the scheme operated by Arts Council England, and having the largest collection of historic trolleybuses in the world - many of which are operational.
 We have big plans for taking the Museum forward into the future, so we need more volunteers to help translate those plans into reality.